DVSOD/DVSOD-DViSal/README.md

 ## Licence

-The annotations provided in this dataset are licensed under a [GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text).
+The annotations provided in this dataset are under this [license](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text).
 This license can make sure that you have the freedom to copy and distribute copies of free source.
 Note that our annotations are released for non-commercial research purpose only.